nelsonoj/twentyfortyeight/README.md

 Then ./2048 will run the program.
 If you find any bugs please message me on OpenLearning.

-Add detection for game over (at the moment it simply doesn't exist) DONE
++Added detection for game over
 TODO: Add comments and stuff to make it more pretty
 TODO: Add unit tests as there are currently none (it was all done kind of quickly)